Living Here

 Barking is normal behaviour for dogs but excessive barking can become annoying for neighbours and the community.

-Barking is one of the most common dog behavioural problems Gladstone Regional Council is asked to act upon.
+Barking is one of the most common dog behavioural problems Council is asked to act upon.
 The owner/responsible person is obligated to restrict their dog from causing a barking nuisance.
 Council encourages pet owners to identify and address their dog's excessive barking before it results in an official complaint.

 There are many reasons why an animal may be barking, including:

-- Contact seeking - Dogs can be very vocal animals as barking and howling is the way in which they communicate;
+- Contact seeking - dogs can be very vocal animals as barking and howling is the way in which they communicate;

-- Boredom - Walking your dog keeps you and your dog fit.
+- Boredom - walking your dog keeps you and your dog fit.
 The amount of exercise required depends on the breed or size of the dog.
 Also, being left out for long periods of time can cause frustration and boredom.
 As with all friendships, the success of a relationship between dogs and their owners depends on finding time to spend together;

-- Separation anxiety - The animal may be very dependent on other animals or humans; when taken away the animal may become stressed;
+- Separation anxiety - the animal may be very dependent on other animals or humans; when taken away the animal may become stressed;

-- Excitement - Something nearby increases the dog's state of arousal;
+- Excitement - something nearby increases the dog's state of arousal;

-- Territorial defence - Your animal may become very protective of your property which sometimes portrays the animal as being aggressive when people and other animals walk past.
+- Territorial defence - your animal may become very protective of your property which sometimes portrays the animal as being aggressive when people and other animals walk past.

 - Lack of training - Your dog will accept kind but firm discipline.
 Take it to obedience training before it develops bad barking habits.